This is the most complete SEO checklist on the internet.

 This free tool lets you know how quickly your site loads for desktop and mobile users:

 It even lets you know what you can do to speed things up.

 There’s no denying it: if you want to rank in Google, you need to publish great content.
 That’s why content is now a BIG part of any modern-day SEO strategy.
-And in this section I’ll show you the exact steps to creating the type of content that ranks in 2018.
+And in this section I’ll show you the exact steps to creating the type of content that ranks in 2019 (and beyond)

 1. Create Amazing Content Using “The Skyscraper Technique”

 The Skyscraper Technique is a powerful formula for publishing amazing content.